• Malnutrition occurs when the body’s nutritional needs are not met

 We recommend seeing a dietitian if you:

-• are demonstrating any of the signs and symptoms of malnutrition
+• Are demonstrating any of the signs and symptoms of malnutrition

-• are worried about whether you are meeting your nutritional needs
+• Are worried about whether you are meeting your nutritional needs

-• have a score from a screening tool which indicates you are at risk of malnutrition
+• have a score from a screening tool which indicates you are at risk of malnutrition (when conducted by a healthcare professional)

-• experience loss of appetite or sudden weight changes
+• Experience loss of appetite or sudden weight changes

-• would like advice on the prevention, identification or treatment of malnutrition.
+• Would like advice on the prevention, identification or treatment of malnutrition

 Accredited Practising Dietitians (APDs) are university-trained nutrition experts.
 They can help you with personalised, easy-to-follow and evidence-based advice.